r7uaz0n/jekyll-now/_posts/2017-6-16-Friday-June-16th.md

 ## Today I learned (#TIL):

+- Cold is still lingering but now at about 85-90% recovered.

 - Working on Arrays and Objects HW challenges.
 Very good practice.
 I wish I had got on this much earlier.
 I got a late start and don't think I'll be very far by tomorrow. :(
 As I work on the HW challenges I notice each problem kind of builds on the previous steps, therefore, if you get stuck at some point it's difficult to move on to the following steps.